-Sediment samples will be collected, as a BMP, along Coldwater Creek to assess the potential transport of contaminants that may not be detected in their soluble form.
-The constituents are typically found attached to transportable sediments and could impact water quality in Coldwater Creek.
+Sediment samples will be collected, along Coldwater Creek to assess the potential transport of contaminants that may not be detected in their soluble form.
+The constituents are typically found attached to transportable sediments or dissolved in water and could impact water quality in Coldwater Creek.
 The sediment sample locations and analysis will coincide with those for the surface-water samples.